orange-cloudfoundry/helm-kubectl-boshrelease/README.md

-# BOSH Release for metabase
+# BOSH Release for Helm and Kubectl

 ## Purpose
-The purpose of this bosh release is to offer a bosh deployment for Helm and Kubectl product
+The purpose of this bosh release is to offer a bosh deployment for Helm and Kubectl product You can declare in your deployment helm repository and helm chart, and errand will apply charts.

 ## Usage